Grunaura/PortalCast-Theme-for-Podcast-Generator/README.md

 This is a work in progress.

+Todo:
-Todo: hang the theme here:
+Hang the theme here at this site.

 Preview: https://grunaura.github.io/PortalCast-Theme-for-Podcast-Generator/
+This link won't work until I make this site.